boisgera/bitstream/README.md

 # Bitstream

-A Python library that deals with binary data stored in bit streams.
+A Python library which manages binary data as bit streams.

 Overview
 --------------------------------------------------------------------------------